bwvdnbro/python_finite_volume_solver/README.md

     above that does not refer to the slides from Moira's fluids course.
   - `multidimensional_finite_volume_schemes.pdf`: Extra slides that explain how to go from a 1D finite volume solver to a multidimensional one.
+  - `second_order_finite_volume_schemes.pdf`: Extra slides that explain how to go from a first order to a second order scheme.
   - `riemannsolver.py`: A standalone exact Riemann solver that can be used as an external library for the tutorial.
   - `sodshock_solution.py`: A Python script that returns a reference solution